The purpose of this post isn’t going to be about what you think it’s going to be about.

 And so this little exchange will be a good example of how the mind works when Mercury is retrograde.
 Or rather what we see about the nature of our habitual mind and the way it works.
 Which is usually predictable and reactive — thinking but not really understanding.

-Mercury retrogrades are a fortuitous time to foster understanding, because the power of the mind is more potent, more engaged and present.
-In fact, compared to its normal rhythm, the mind is liable to feel overloaded with Mercurial quicksilver.
+Mercury retrogrades can be a fortuitous time to foster understanding, because the mental process of the mind is heightened, more engaged and possibly — with a little effort — more present.
+In fact, compared to its normal rhythm, the mind is liable to feel charged with Mercurial quicksilver.

 So what I’m talking about here is this:

-You read a word, it triggers an association but it’s the wrong association.
-The impulse travels along an old, worn groove in your brain, but it’s not the right groove.
+You read a word, it triggers an association within your mental data bank — but it’s the wrong association.
+The impulse travels along an old, worn groove, but it’s not the right groove.
 You end up where you didn’t expect to end up.

 And this is why when clients talk to me about how to best align with Mercury retrograde I advise: “Pay attention, things won’t be what you think they are going to be.”
-Meaning, your old way of seeing everything in the same familiar way is unplugged right now.
+Meaning, your old way of seeing everything in the same familiar way is unplugged through the retrograde phase.

 And that’s a good thing.